goerliboy/ProductUserFit/README.md

 - What your user *needs to know* to make sense of it
 - How to align UX, onboarding, and GTM strategy to reduce confusion and increase adoption

-This isn’t guesswork.
-It’s structured clarity—delivered fast.

 ## Methodology: How the Framework Was Built

-To calibrate the **Product-User Fit Framework**, I conducted a UX, UI, and GTM audit of dozens of crypto products spanning a wide range of categories from the instantly intuitive to the “_what the hell is this even?_” tier.
+To calibrate the **Product-User Fit Framework**, I conducted an audit (UI,UX,GTM) crypto products from a wide range of categories from the instantly intuitive to the “_what the hell is this even?_” tier.

 Each product was assessed for:
 - Conceptual clarity